-If you are a couple living overseas and planning to marry in Australia, there a few things that you will need to consider.
+If you are a couple living overseas and planning to marry in Australia, or if one partner is from overseas… there are a few things that you need to know.

 Do you need to be an Australian Citizen to marry in Australia?